 One story of Olympic-sized courage is one you may not have heard of yet.
-Fifteen-year-old Lauren James, of Timonium, Md., had Olympic dreams and the chops to make her dream a reality.
+15-year-old Lauren James, of Timonium, MD, had Olympic dreams and the chops to make her dream a reality.
 Back in April, Lauren qualified for the Olympic trials in the 200-meter backstroke – the same event that Missy Franklin set a new world record in during the 2012 games in London – but Lauren didn’t get the chance race with Missy.

 Lauren earned her first Olympic trial cut for the 200-meter backstroke in March, but in April, her hopes of Olympic glory began to fracture.
 Just after she earned a spot at the trials, Lauren, an otherwise healthy teen, began to experience headaches.

 The headaches crept in during swimming practice and they grew progressively worse until Lauren was experiencing a headache around the clock.

 “We treated them with Tylenol, you know, some people just get headaches so we didn’t think that much about them,” said Lauren’s mom, Toni.
 “We did think it was weird that they were so bad when she swam, which was the part that we didn’t understand.”

 With the headaches taking over, Lauren struggled to stay in the pool.